Laravel Passport

 For more information on using multiple user providers with Passport, please consult the password grant documentation.

-Passing The Access Token
+Passing the Access Token

 When calling routes that are protected by Passport, your application's API consumers should specify their access token as a Bearer